i05nagai/memorandum/book/testing_statistical_hypotheses/chap02.md

 \end{eqnarray}
 $$

-RHS of definition of sufficiency is
+RHS of the equality is

 $$
 \begin{eqnarray}